Attorney Lisa Bloom Planned To Discredit Harvey Weinstein's Accusers: Report

 Board members Bob Weinstein (Harvey’s brother and company co-founder) and Lance Maerov were reportedly upset with the plan laid out in Bloom’s email.
 According to the Times, Maerov asked Bloom to step down, saying that a business deal she has with Harvey Weinstein makes her unable to be impartial when giving the film executive legal advice.

-Bloom told HuffPost earlier Saturday that she was stepping down from her role as Weinstein’s adviser.
+Bloom announced earlier Saturday that she was stepping down from her role as Weinstein’s adviser.
 Lanny Davis, another one of Weinstein’s legal advisers, followed suit.

+When asked if Maerov’s criticisms played a role in her resignation, Bloom said, “The criticism I had of the board and the board had of me had as much relevance to my resignation decision as what I had for breakfast today.”

 A self-described “women’s rights advocate,” Bloom also said she would be working on completing a “comprehensive review” of the Weinstein Company’s workplace and gender equality policies.

-Note: This story was updated on Saturday at 10:45 pm ET with a comment from Bloom.